-Working with some of the worlds most progressive and impactful artists in the contemporary field; including Radcliffe Bailey, Joanie Lemercier (FR), Alex Brewer (US), Tilt (FR), Carlos Eguiguren (ES), Fahamu Pecou (US), Randy Walker (US), Valeria Yamamoto (JP), Venske & Spänle (DE) and Yvonne Domenge (MX), Courtney's projects have received funding and awards for experimental contemporary Public Art by notable organizations such as the Huffington Post, The Guardian, The Public Art Network, The U.S. Conference of Mayors, The National Arts Marketing Conference and the National Endowment for the Arts.
+Working with some of the world's most progressive and impactful artists in the contemporary field; including Radcliffe Bailey (US), Joanie Lemercier (FR), Alex Brewer (US), Tilt (FR), Carlos Eguiguren (ES), Fahamu Pecou (US), Randy Walker (US), Jason Peters (NY), Venske & Spänle (DE) and Yvonne Domenge (MX), Courtney's projects have received funding and awards for experimental contemporary Public Art by notable organizations such as the Huffington Post, The Guardian, The Public Art Network, The U.S. Conference of Mayors, American Institute of Architects, The National Arts Marketing Conference and the National Endowment for the Arts.

 Courtney is an alum of the LEAD Atlanta Program (2015), a former Creative Loafing person to watch (2015), the artistic advisor for Buckhead Lifestyle Path, AIA Atlanta Bridgescape and former artist in residence at the Scottish Sculpture Workshop in Lumsden Scotland.
 Her multi-layered projects are as loud as projects get and you'll often find her asking how to either make something (safely) explode or disappear into thin air - for effect.
 She currently works out of Atlanta, overuses the word bodacious, and continues to present work in various cities across the US.